The Christmas cookies called Pebernødder in Danish or spicy nuts in English are the oldest or one of the oldest Christmas cookies that we know of.

-A Peppersvend traded with all kind of spices from near and far, and the spice pepper was just one of those expensive spices.
-However, they also traded with products such as hops, butter, corn, tar, and many other products.
+A Peppersvend traded with all kinds of spices from near and far, and the spice pepper was just one of those expensive spices.
+However, they also traded with products such as hops, butter, corn, tar, and many others products.

 Pebernødder – Spicy nuts recipe

 There are many ways to make these spicy nuts, and the Christmas recipe below dates back to a Danish cooking book from 1884 called “Kogebog for husmødre af Bondestanden”.
-This is also the recipe they use in the old town in Aarhus (Den gamle by), during the Christmas month.
+This is also the recipe they use in the old town of Aarhus (Den Gamle By), during the Christmas month.

 - 125 grams of syrup